NZ369/NeptuneBank/README.md

 # Neptune Bank App

+This is a project that focuses on web application development, DevOps integration strategies, and automated testing.

 This application was generated using JHipster 6.2.0, you can find documentation and help at [https://www.jhipster.tech/documentation-archive/v6.2.0](https://www.jhipster.tech/documentation-archive/v6.2.0).

 ## Requirements